 Stock Up on RPG Accessories

 You can play with simply the rules, pencil, paper, and dice.
 But the tabletop roleplaying experience is one of sight, sound, and touch.
-RPG minis and other accessories help bring the table to life.
+The right RPG accessories can help bring the table to life.

 First Things First: Do the Dice

 You can never have too many dice, and one way to get a big collection in a hurry is to grab a random pile of ’em.
 Literally.
 The Pound-O-Dice bag from Chessex includes approximately 100 dice of various types and colors.
 Then there’s the Wiz Dice Random Polyhedral Dice bundle, which includes a hundred or more dice and a dice pouch.
 Or you could be more precise and grab 150 dice in 15 sets of 10 with two pouches from Easy Roller Dice.

 There are countless smaller sets, from Skull Splitter’s solid pewter set to Q-Workshop’s transparent blue elvish dice.
 Looking for Fudge/Fate dice?
 Check out Evil Hat’s Fate Dice (shown below).
 Careful though, choosing dice can be like eating M&Ms. It’s hard to stop at just a few.

 How to Draw Fantasy Art & RPG Maps

 If you’re creating your own fantasy realm for your game, maps are a must.
 Creating large-scale maps with mountains, rivers, cities, and all the other details isn’t easy, this book by Jared Blando lays out the basics, from selecting paper and pencils to decorating your masterwork maps.

 Nobody makes maps of towns, villages, and dungeons like Dyson Logos.
 He’s also great at explaining how he works his magic.
 Check out his tutorials and level up your mapmaking skills.